Association football: International competitions

-There has been a football tournament at every Summer Olympic Games since 1900, except at the 1932 games in Los Angeles.
+There has been a football tournament at every Summer Olympic Games since 1900, except at the 1932 games in Los Angeles when FIFA and the International Olympic Committee (IOC) had disagreed over the status of amateur players.
 Before the inception of the World Cup, the Olympics (especially during the 1920s) were the most prestigious international event.
 Originally, the tournament was for amateurs only.
 As professionalism spread around the world, the gap in quality between the World Cup and the Olympics widened.
 The countries that benefited most were the Soviet Bloc countries of Eastern Europe, where top athletes were state-sponsored while retaining their status as amateurs.
 Between 1948 and 1980, 23 out of 27 Olympic medals were won by Eastern Europe, with only Sweden (gold in 1948 and bronze in 1952), Denmark (bronze in 1948 and silver in 1960) and Japan (bronze in 1968) breaking their dominance.
-For the 1984 Los Angeles Games, the IOC decided to admit professional players.
+For the 1984 Los Angeles Games, the IOC allowed professional players to compete.
 Since 1992, male competitors must be under 23 years old, although since 1996, three players over the age of 23 have been allowed per squad.
 A women's tournament was added in 1996; in contrast to the men's event, full international sides without age restrictions play the women's Olympic tournament.

 After the World Cup, the most important international football competitions are the continental championships, which are organised by each continental confederation and contested between national teams.
-These are the European Championship (UEFA), the Copa América (CONMEBOL), the African Cup of Nations (CAF), the Asian Cup (AFC), the CONCACAF Gold Cup (CONCACAF) and the OFC Nations Cup (OFC).
-The FIFA Confederations Cup was contested by the winners of all six continental championships, the current FIFA World Cup champions and the country which was hosting the next World Cup.
+These are the European Championship (UEFA), the Copa América (CONMEBOL), the Africa Cup of Nations (CAF), the Asian Cup (AFC), the Gold Cup (CONCACAF) and the Nations Cup (OFC).
+These competitions are not strictly limited to members of the continental confederations, with guest teams from other continents sometimes invited to compete.
+The FIFA Confederations Cup was contested by the winners of all six continental championships, the current FIFA World Cup champions, and the country which was hosting the next World Cup.
 This was generally regarded as a warm-up tournament for the upcoming FIFA World Cup and did not carry the same prestige as the World Cup itself.
-The tournament was discontinued following the 2017 edition.
-The UEFA Nations League and the CONCACAF Nations League also exist.
+The tournament was discontinued following the 2017 edition, with its calendar slot replaced by an expanded FIFA Club World Cup.
+The Finalissima was revived in 2022, and is contested between the Copa América and European Championship winners.
+The UEFA Nations League and the CONCACAF Nations League were introduced in the late 2010s to replace international friendlies during the two-year cycle between major tournaments.

 The most prestigious competitions in club football are the respective continental championships, which are generally contested between national champions, for example, the UEFA Champions League in Europe and the Copa Libertadores in South America.
-The winners of each continental competition contest the FIFA Club World Cup.
+The winners of each continental competition contest the FIFA Intercontinental Cup, held annually, and the FIFA Club World Cup, held once every four years.